Welcome to Integrated Dance: a comprehensive training program designed to help you become the best dancer and instructor you can be.

 Testing and Certification

-Within 90 days of Part 2, students must complete a 1-hour teaching video demonstrating their ability to design a well-balanced class using key cueing techniques and teaching skills.
+After completing Part 2, students complete a 1-hour teaching video demonstrating their ability to design a well-balanced class using key cueing techniques and teaching skills.
+It’s recommended that students complete this within 90 days of the training, but may take more time if needed.

 Practice Teaching Hours:

 Prospective teachers must complete 20 practice teaching hours after Part 1 and 20 additional teaching hours after Part 2 and log their hours with initials from their students.
-Hours will be submitted via email to email@example.com as a spreadsheet, word document, or photo of a personal journal log.
-Students who take both Parts consecutively must complete all 40 teaching hours after Part 2, within 90 days (so teaching log will be submitted with video exam).
+A list of dates and times will be submitted via email to email@example.com as a spreadsheet, word document, or photo of a personal journal log.
+Students who take both Parts consecutively will complete the 40 practice teaching hours after Part 2.

-Students who meet all requirements for intensive participation, homework completion, student teaching hours and who pass both the written and video exams will become certified Integrated Dance teachers .
+Students who meet all requirements for intensive participation, homework completion, teaching hours and who pass both the written and video exams will become certified Integrated Dance instructors.